RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-gateways.md

     ![Business Central Delete CCD Project]({% image_path business-central-import-ccd-project.png %}){:width="600px"}
  -->

 The evaluation to decide if a chargeback should be automatic is the first step after the dispute is started, so we are going to add the step right after the `Dispute received` is triggered. _Remember that Milestones don't perform any actions, they mark a target of the case as achieved.
 However, functionality can be linked to these Milestone nodes.
-These nodes will start after the Milestone is completed._ Â
+These nodes will start after the Milestone is completed._

+1. Open the _ChargeDispute_ asset of _ccd-project_ (which you worked on earlier)

-1. Add a node of type `Business Rule` linked after the `Dispute received` milestone node (the `Business Rule` node can be found in the `Tasks` section of the palette).
+2. Add a node of type `Business Rule` linked after the `Dispute received` milestone node (the `Business Rule` node can be found in the `Tasks` section of the palette).

-2. With the `Business Rule` selected, in the properties panel add the following information:
+3. With the `Business Rule` selected, in the properties panel add the following information:

   - Name:  `Check for automated chargeback`
   - Task Type: Business Rule
   - Rule Flow Group: `automated-chargeback`

-3. For the rule to evaluate the facts, we need to correctly insert the facts into the rule-engine.
+4. For the rule to evaluate the facts, we need to correctly insert the facts into the rule-engine.
 We can do this via the nodes Input/Output Data mapping.
 If we specify a process variable or case file item in the Data Input section, that data will be inserted as a fact into the rules engine's so called _Working Memory_.
 If we specify the same fact, with the same names, in the Data Output section, the fact will, after rule-evaluation, also be retracted from _Working Memory_.
 This last part is important when you have multiple Business Rules nodes in your process and/or case definition, and you want to be sure that the rules are only evaluating the data that you're entering in that specific node.
 Select the `Business Rule` node we've just created, and in the properties panel click on the _Assignments_ property to open the Data Input Output editor.

-3. The automated chargeback rule evaluates the `CreditCardHolder` and the `FraudData`.
+5. The automated chargeback rule evaluates the `CreditCardHolder` and the `FraudData`.
 We therefore need to insert these 2 _case file items_ directly into the Working Memory of the engine.
 Configure the Data Input/Output mapping of your business rule node as follows:

   Data Input Assignments: